 It might be supposed that ‘making’ is a simple and uncontentious term for artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined... educators, referring to the practical experience of using materialsThe resources that artists, craftspeople and designers use to create work, to include thread, plastic, stone, wood, clay, paint and paper and processes to bring works of art, craftCraft can be designed as intelligent making.
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media. educators, referring to the practical experience of using materialsThe resources that artists, craftspeople and designers use to create work, to include thread, plastic, stone, wood, clay, paint and paper and processes to bring works of art, craftCraft can be designed as intelligent making.
 It is technically, materially and culturally informed.
-Craft is the designing and hand making of individual objects and... and designDesign shapes ideas to become practical solutions and propositions for customers and users.
+Craft is the designing and hand making of individual objects and artefacts, encouraging the development of intellectual, creative and practical skills, visual sensitivity and a working knowledge of tools, materials and systems.
+More about craft can be found here and designDesign shapes ideas to become practical solutions and propositions for customers and users.
 Design is all around us, everything man made has been designed.
-The... into being.
+The majority of designers work in teams, following a design brief and a process towards realising a commercially driven product, building, system or service into being.

 Indeed, there have been times when the art and design curriculumIn education, a curriculum (or curricula) is broadly defined as the totality of student experiences that occur in the educational process.
-The term often refers specifically to a planned... has been perceived as being based simply upon a list of materials to be learned in rotation, in what Rod Taylor once referred to as ‘the stranglehold exerted by makingThe process of making or producing something.
+The term often refers specifically to a planned sequence of instruction, or to a view of the student's experiences in terms of the educator's or school's instructional goals.
+A curriculum may incorporate the planned interaction of pupils with instructional content, materials, resources, and processes for evaluating the attainment of educational objectives.
+Curricula are split into several categories: the explicit, the implicit (including the hidden), the excluded, and the extracurricular.
+Curricula may be tightly standardized or may include a high level of instructor or learner autonomy.
+Many countries have national curricula in primary and secondary education, such as the United Kingdom's National Curriculum. has been perceived as being based simply upon a list of materials to be learned in rotation, in what Rod Taylor once referred to as ‘the stranglehold exerted by makingThe process of making or producing something.
 The making of meaning is a decisively integral component of art-making.
-Meaning-making in relation to the creation of... alone’ (Rod Taylor, The Visual Arts in Education, The Falmer Press 1992).
+Meaning-making in relation to the creation of art serves a symbolic and practical purpose.
+On a symbolic level, the essence of meaning-making is highlighted when we encounter works of art that are of an abstract nature. alone’ (Rod Taylor, The Visual Arts in Education, The Falmer Press 1992).

 In fact, ‘making’ is not a simple and discrete aspect of the art and design curriculum but, since the Art Working Group’s Final Report for the National Curriculum in 1992, 'making' has to be considered as part of a continuum of experience taking account of 'what' is to be made, 'how' it is to be made and 'why'.